• Skip to primary navigation

 Flatbreads have a long history and can be found in some form in most cultures.
 Lavash, piadina, focaccia, Afghan bread, matzo, rieska, and tortillas are just a few examples.
 A variety of ingredients can be added to the dough, but at their simplest, flatbread is just flour, water and salt mixed together into a disk and rolled into flat, thin sheets.

-And if you roll it really, really thin, you have a cracker.
+By the way, if you roll this rosemary flatbread really, really thin, you have a cracker.

 Flatbread Tips